HOW TO CREATE AN IDEAL MBA RESUME

 If you keep the text in your resume plain, it will look dry and not easy on the eyes.

-For example, you can bold the name of the companies you have worked in, the name of your college/ university, your designation in the company or while highlighting a specific action word or important stat.
+For example, you can bold the name of the companies you have worked in, your college/ university name, your designation in the company, or highlight containers—understand the action plan varied life experiences listing a specific action word or important stat.

 Start your MBA resume with your name and basic contact details.

 Just like the title of a book gives that particular book a unique identity, your name will give a unique identity to your resume.
-Therefore, your full name should be at the very top of your resume.
+Therefore, your full name should be at the very top of your resume, making it convenient for the client to reach out and remember your name.

 For example, if your name is John Doe, a good email username can be JohnD75@gmail.com.